touzet/pampa/README.md

 This is the name of the new table containing tryptic peptides created by the program.
 This option is required.

-### --fillin
+### --fillin option

 This option allows to automatically compute masses for peptides that lack  this information.
+It can  be particularly helpful, for instance, in supplementing a manually created peptide table.

+Peptide mass is computed from the peptide sequence and the PTM description.
 If no PTM description is provided, PTMs are determined automatically based on the rules outlined in the [PTM description](#PTM-description) section.
-It can be particularly helpful, for instance, in supplementing a manually created peptide table.
+This option

 ```
  usage: